Comment on page

 - Administrator - able to see and change content of StackState.
 For example, see all configuration, install StackPacks, grant and revoke user permissions and upload (new versions of) StackPacks.

 - Platform Administrator - able to perform management of the StackState platform.
 For example, change data retention, clear the database, view logs and cache management.

-When deciding on the roles to assign your users, it is strongly advised to have only a small group of Platform Administrators and Administrators.
+When deciding on the roles to assign your users, it's strongly advised to have only a small group of Platform Administrators and Administrators.
 For example, only the engineers responsible for installing StackState and doing the initial configuration.
 Administrator users can manage access to StackState and decide which StackPacks can be used.
-Installing StackPacks and other fine tuning of the configuration can be delegated to a larger number of users with the Power User role.
+You can delegate installation of StackPacks and other fine-tuning of the configuration to a larger number of users with the Power User role.
 Platform Administrator users can clear the database, change data retention settings, view logs and perform other platform management tasks.